 Our brains, much like computers, can only process a limited amount at a time.
 Making decisions is one of those functions.
 Termed “decision fatigue,” research shows our brains can only process an average of 200 decisions in any given day.

-When our brains have processed too much, we’re going to be stymied or make a poor decision when we give feedback, adjust instruction, have a behavior issue, or handling a bloody nose in the middle of a lesson.
+When our brains have processed too much, we’re going to be stymied or make a poor decision or no stuck in no decision at all.

 No wonder we feel so overwhelmed sometimes!

 The true beauty of learning about this research though is that once we know how our brains work, we can adapt accordingly—and be proactive.
 There are so many tips and strategies we can use to counteract decision fatigue.